SondreSequence/ChinookDB/README.md

 ### Prerequisites

 You need to install Visual Studio and use the C# extension and prerequisites while downloading the IDE.
+It is also important to change the string for the database to access the correct database on your computer.

 ### Tools Used